CS2014/GitSandbox/README.md

 --

 git status
 	- Shows the LOCAL status of your git repo.
-Let's you know if you've got uncommited changes or unadded files git log
+Let's you know if you've got uncommitted changes or un-added files git log
 	- Shows a list of changes made on the server.